PriyanshBastawale11/RBU-AI-Assistant/README.md

 # RBU AI Assistant

-A comprehensive AI-powered chatbot for Regional Benchmark University (RBU) that provides accurate information about university programs, admissions, facilities, and more using a hybrid NLP approach.
+A comprehensive AI-powered chatbot for Ramdeo Baba University (RBU) that provides accurate information about university programs, admissions, facilities, and more using a hybrid NLP approach.

 ## Features